Werner-Zeigler/PyFetch/README.md

 # PyFetch
-Small, easy to use, database.
+Small, easy to use, python database.